 Note: The Motion speed also effects how susceptible the detector is to external interference.
 Basically, the slower the Motion speed the less interference you will get; resulting in a smoother Threshold.

-If the Threshold is too unstable while you are using Medium or Fast Motion, you can select Quiet Audio Type (p.
-64) or reduce the Rx Gain (p.
-63).
+If you are using a Fast Motion and the Threshold is too unstable you can either select Quiet Audio Type (pg.
+68) or reduce Rx Gain (pg.
+67).

-Rx Gain

-Adjusting the sensitivity of the detector.
+Rx Gain Adjusting the Sensitivity of the Detector